-The vagina is a 3- to 4-inch (7 ½- to 10-cm) tube.
-It is sometimes called the birth canal.
-The vagina goes from the cervix (the lower part of the uterus) to open up at the vulva (the external genitals).
+The vagina is a 3- to 4-inch (7½- to 10-cm) tube.
+It’s sometimes called the birth canal.
+The vagina goes from the cervix (the lower part of the uterus) to open up at the vulva (the external female genitals).
 The vagina is lined by a layer of flat cells called squamous cells.
 This layer of cells is also called epithelium (or epithelial lining) because it is formed by epithelial cells.

-The vaginal wall underneath the epithelium contains connective tissue, muscle tissue, lymph vessels, and nerves.
-The vagina is usually in a collapsed state with its walls touching each other.
-The vaginal walls have many folds that help the vagina to open and expand during sexual intercourse or the birth of a baby.
+The vaginal wall underneath the epithelium is made up of connective tissue, muscle tissue, lymph vessels, and nerves.
+The vagina is usually collapsed with its walls touching each other.
+The vaginal walls have many folds that help the vagina open and expand during sexual intercourse or the birth of a baby.
 Glands near the opening of the vagina secrete mucus to keep the vaginal lining moist.

 Types of vaginal cancer

 There are several types of vaginal cancer.

 Squamous cell carcinoma

 About 70 of every 100 cases of vaginal cancer are squamous cell carcinomas.
 These cancers begin in the squamous cells that make up the epithelial lining of the vagina.
 These cancers are more common in the upper area of the vagina near the cervix.
 Squamous cell cancers of the vagina often develop slowly.
 First, some of the normal cells of the vagina get pre-cancerous changes.
 Then some of the pre-cancer cells turn into cancer cells.
 This process can take many years.